 Melt in your mouth white chocolate truffles are creamy with a delicate champagne flavor, making them the perfect dessert for your New Year’s Eve party!

-- 6 ounces white chocolate, chopped
+10 ounces high quality white chocolate, chopped

-- 2 tablespoons heavy cream
+2 Tablespoons heavy cream

 8 ounces white chocolate candy melts

 Gold sprinkles, optional for garnish

-Use your hands to roll each into a smooth ball, place back on baking sheet and place back in the fridge to set again since you warmed them up with your hands (at least 30 minutes in the fridge, or 15 minutes in the freezer).
+Use your hands to quickly roll each into a ball, place back on baking sheet and place back in the fridge to set again since they’re on the softer side to begin with and you’ve now warmed them up with your hands a little (at least 30 minutes in the fridge, or 15 minutes in the freezer).

-In a double boiler, melt white chocolate until smooth and using a toothpick or candy dipper , coat each ball in chocolate and place back on prepared baking sheet.
+In a double boiler, melt white chocolate candy melts until smooth and using a toothpick or candy dipper(aff link), coat each ball in chocolate and place back on prepared baking sheet.
 If you’re going to add any sprinkles or other garnish, top each one as soon as you’ve placed them back on the sheet.

 Let the chocolate set, serve and enjoy!
 If making them ahead of time, store in an airtight container in the fridge until ready to serve.